superluminar-io/serverless-workshop/docs/welcome.md

 ## Prerequisites

-We prepared individual playground accounts for every attendee.
-Please go to the [AWS SSO login page](https://fielmann-sso.awsapps.com/start/#/), click on **AWS Account** and search for **playground-$YOUR_NAME**.
+If you are completing this workshop together with us, we have prepared individual playground accounts for every attendee.
+Please go to your AWS SSO login page that we will provide for you, click on **AWS Account** and search for **playground-$YOUR_NAME**.
 Click on the account name to collapse the details and then click on **Management console**.
 This should open the AWS console for your account.
+Otherwise, you can complete this workshop in your own time with your own account.

 All step-by-step guides are written in English, we recommend selecting _English (US)_ as the language for the AWS console.
 You find the option in the footer of the console.